moding-il/bizdoc.core/README.md

 </xsl>
 ```

-> Use the schama to learn the structure.
+> Study the schama to learn about the structure of the XML representing document data.
+> Some limitations apply to data models to allow them to be serialized as XML.
+Annotate your model with _XmlIgnore_, _XmlAttribute_, _XmlArray_ and _XmlArrayItem_ to control the XML structure.

 In startup.cs services.AddBizDoc(), set BodyTemplate to your xslt file path.

 You can pass data to CustomData node by overriding the GetCustomData() method on your form object.

-### Creating custom Identity Manager
+### Provide a custom Identity Manager

 Create new class in your project and make it implement _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_.
 Register each of them separately in _startup.cs_ as scoped service for the respective interface, prior to calling AddBizDoc().